radj307/volume-control/docs/HowToContributeTranslations.md

 # Edit an Existing Translation

-Open the translation config file *(found in `VolumeControl/Localization`)* associated with the translation you want to modify.
+Open the translation config file *(found in `VolumeControl/Localization`)* associated with the translation you want to modify, then proceed to [Add a Missing Translated String](#add-a-missing-translated-string) or [Change an Existing Translated String](#change-an-existing-translated-string).
+Removing a translated string is fairly self-explanatory; simply delete the sections you want to remove from your translation config file.

 ## Add a Missing Translated String

- 1. Copy the missing section from `en.loc.json` and paste it into the correct position in the translation config file.
+ 1. Copy the missing section(s) from `en.loc.json` and paste it into the correct position(s) in your translation config file.
- 2. Change `English (US/CA)` to the language name.
+ 2. Change `English (US/CA)` to your language name using the find & replace tool *(CTRL+F ➔ Click on the arrow icon)*.
- 3. Replace the english string with the translated string.
+ 3. Replace the English string(s) with the translated string(s).

 ## Change an Existing Translated String